 Hotel in Panama City

-We recommend that you stay at Crowne Plaza in Panama City area before the tour starts.
-This hotel is centrally located and in a great area with many restaurants within walking distance, grocery stores, pharmacy and a casino at the end of the street.
-Our special room rate is $66/night including tax, breakfast and wifi.
-You pay for the room when you get there.
-You can get a room with 2 full beds or a king size bed for this price.
-Please let us know which type of room you would like us to book for you.
-There is also a roof top pool.
-WE WILL BOOK THIS ROOM FOR YOU after we receive your international airfare information which can be submitted to us at info@PanamaRelocationTours.com
+We recommend that you stay at Courtyard Marriott in Panama City before the tour starts.
+This hotel is located right next to Multiplaza Mall which has 50 restaurants, a 24-hour grocery store, Pharmacies, movie theater, banks, plenty of shopping and people watching opportunities.
+Our special room rate is $84/night which includes breakfast and wifi.
+You pay for the room when you arrive.
+You can book a room for you with 2 full beds or a king size bed.
+Please let us know which you prefer.
+WE WILL BOOK THIS ROOM FOR YOU after we receive your international flight information.

 OPTIONAL CITY TOUR –